Areas of specialization

 ADHD

-ADHD is a neuro-divergent diagnosis that signifies difficulty with attention, organization, task initiation, scheduling, and a variety of other executive functions.
-ADHD is not just about attention.
+ADHD is a neurodivergent diagnosis that signifies difficulty with attention, organization, task initiation, scheduling, and a whole lot of other executive functions (ADHD is NOT just about attention).
 Some areas that people explore include:

 Time management